3 Year Fixed Rate Bonds

-• Earn a competitive fixed interest rate and enjoy peace of mind that your savings are protected
+- Earn a competitive fixed interest rate and enjoy peace of mind that the rate won't change

 • Definition: a 3 year fixed rate bond is a type of savings account that locks your money away for a three-year period in exchange for a competitive, fixed interest rate